Cork – Not a Stopper or Bottleneck

 Tracing Irish family roots is becoming increasingly popular with the Irish diaspora.
 So, whether genealogically or culturally curious, there are so many more ways to reach West Cork.
 In 2017, Norwegian airlines started direct flights from Boston/Providence.
 From many US and Canadian airports it is now possible to fly via WOW, the Icelandic airline, including Boston, Chicago, Cincinnati, Cleveland, Dallas, Detroit, Los Angeles, Montreal, New York, Pittsburg, San Francisco, St Louis, Toronto, Washington DC.

-Cities & Airlines providing Direct Flights to Cork
+Cities & Airlines providing Direct Flights to Cork (as of 2017)

 Aer Lingus: Alicante, Amsterdam, Barcelona, Birmingham, Bristol, Düsseldorf, Edinburgh, Glasgow, London Heathrow, Manchester, Munich, Newcastle, Newquay, Paris, Rennes, Southampton